WFUT-DT: U68

 With the end of WHT programming, channels 68 and 67 switched to a music video format known as U68 on June 1, 1985.
 The new format came together in just ten days and originally broadcast for twelve hours a day.
 In the morning hours, WWHT and WSNL continued to offer non-video religious and community affairs shows.

 U68 touted its format as specifically programmed for the New York market in contrast to the national cable service of MTV; it carved out time to air videos by local acts.
-It offered R&B, pop, and heavy metal music in dayparts, as well as music newsbreaks—which Uncle Floyd returned to channel 68 to co-host.
+It offered R&B, pop, and heavy metal music in dayparts, as well as music news breaks–which Uncle Floyd returned to channel 68 to co-host.
 It had a broader format than MTV with more urban contemporary and metal music; program director Steve Leeds called it "all over the place musically".
 As a music video station and not merely a program, it was subject to the six-month exclusivity that MTV demanded from some record labels for new titles.
 At the end of 1985, it extended to begin late-night broadcasting to 1 or 2 a.m. six nights a week.
 The service also produced a music video, for "Put That Head Out" by rap artist Funkmaster Wizard Wiz.